WALNUT TREES FOR TIMBER

 Therefore, it is best to plant at a density that, taking full advantage of the surface area of our farm, prevents competition between trees.

-Several studies carried out both in France and in Spain, as well as the experience of researchers and experts working with this species estimate that, on average, per Ha about 160-170 trees will be able to be brought to a cutting period, preventing them from competing with each other.
-Consequently, it is recommended to plant at 7×7 m (204 trees per hectare), so that, depending on our conditions, we can clarify among those who can compete with each other, those who have least developed until we have the number of feet mentioned.
+Several studies carried out both in France and in Spain, as well as the experience of researchers and experts working with this species estimate that, on average, per Ha about 160-170 trees will be able to be brought to a harvesting period, preventing them from competing with each other.
+Consequently, it is recommended to plant at 7×7 m (204 trees per hectare), so that, depending on our conditions, we can clarify among those who can compete with each other, those who have least developed until we get the number of trees mentioned.

 If the tree density is intensified, the amount of wood will be maintained (up to a certain density, at which it will begin to decrease), but at the cost of producing less wood per foot, as these will be of smaller diameter.
 The consequence will be of a similar wood production, but with a clearly lower market value.